chocorainaaa/chocorainaaa/README.md

 ### About Raina 👾
 ✨ <b>Pronouns</b>: she/her <br>
-After spending my late teens and early twenties learning and working with Chinese and Japanese, I've traded in foreign languages to pursue my passion in programming!
+After spending my late teens and early twenties learning and working with Chinese and Japanese, I've traded in foreign languages to pursue my passion for programming!

 #### 🎨 Aside from code:
 ✍️ I love to draw pixel art and want to use my own assets to design and make my own game!